Broni27/CMM004-Software-Project-Engineering/README.md

   <li>Wait until the command runs, then type npm run dev and press enter</li>
 </ol>

-The result should be a localhost link, open this in your browser, and you can now access our web application!
+The result should be a localhost link (usually http://localhost:5173), open this in your browser, and you can now access our web application!

 ## Error Troubleshooting
 ##### If the web application does not correctly redirect to different webpages